Integrative Biology

 Contact IB Faculty

 It is required that you list on your application at least one faculty member in our department whose research is of interest to you.
-It is highly recommended that you contact them to discuss your interest in working with them.
-This contact is the first step in broadly defining areas of potential research focus and should be elaborated on in your statement of purpose.
+It is highly recommended that you contact the faculty you plan to list in your application and discuss your interest in working with them before submitting your application.
+Not all of our IB faculty recruit a graduate student each year, so when contacting faculty, please check to see if they are considering applicants for the admission cycle you plan on applying to.
+This faculty contact is the first step in broadly defining areas of potential research focus and should be elaborated on in your statement of purpose.

 Bachelor's Degree